New Info -

--When thinking about the items you are bringing, give extra consideration to weight, for instance, don't bring more toothpaste than you need...bring a light-weight cup and plate...give consideration to the weight of deodorant, bug spray, sunscreen, flashlight, etc.
+-When thinking about the items you are bringing, give extra consideration to weight, for instance, don't bring more toothpaste than you need...bring a light-weight bowl...give consideration to the weight of deodorant, bug spray, sunscreen, flashlight, etc.

 -There is a daypack listed in the participant handbook.
 Any school backpack is good for this.
 You will need this for the day we attempt the summit.

 -Flashlights - let's talk about this for a second.
 Every year we have someone who gets on the moutain and does not have a flashlight...even though we talk about it and remind everyone over and over.
 You do not want this to be you.
 Here's why: it's really dark on the mountain.
 There are no street lights.
 There may not be any moonlight.
 And trying to find things in your backpack at night, or getting from your backpack to your tent at night can be really difficult.
 So bring a flashlight.

 If you are still confused about packing, here is a quick review: